Art Union Lottery vs Traditional Lottery House Prizes: The Complete Australian Comparison

 The defining rule is this: a percentage of ticket revenue must be directed toward arts or cultural projects.
 It can't just be a vehicle for giving away a house.
 That cultural funding obligation is baked into the licence conditions set by each state's gaming authority, and operators have to demonstrate compliance to renew their licences each year.

-Dream Home Art Union is one of the most active operators in this space right now, running Draw 431 — a $12 million East Coast triple — and Draw 432, a $15.5 million Sunshine Coast package.
+Dream Home Art Union is one of the most active operators in this space right now.
+Their current draws include Draw 433 — a $14.4 million Coolangatta property closing 14 August 2026 — and Draw 434, a $10.2 million prize home closing 13 October 2026.
 Both draws operate under this arts-funding model, meaning a slice of every ticket sold flows back into cultural programs before the prize pool is even calculated.

 Worth noting: the arts funding component isn't a loophole or a marketing line.
 State gaming authorities in Queensland, New South Wales, and Victoria all require art unions to report their cultural expenditure as a condition of their licence.
 You can verify an operator's registration status directly through your state's gaming regulator.